Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 How much does a holiday in Bodrum cost?

 A week in Bodrum per person, including flights, costs from approximately €400 (budget: simple guesthouse, local food) to approximately €1,200 (comfort: mid-range hotel, restaurants).
-An all-inclusive stay at Luxury Hotel Bodrum Prices range from €250 (off-season) to €450 (high season) per person per night.
-Fish menu with sea view: €15–25.
-Flights from Germany, Switzerland to Milas-Bodrum: €80–200 return.
+An all-inclusive stay at the Lujo Hotel Bodrum ranges from €250 (low season) to €450 (high season) per person per night.
+A fish menu with sea view costs €15–25.
+Flights from Germany, Switzerland (DA-CH) to Milas-Bodrum cost €80–200 round trip.

 Is Bodrum safe for tourists?

 Yes.
-Bodrum is considered one of the safest travel destinations in Türkiye.
-Petty crime exists, as in any tourist city (pickpocketing in crowded bazaars), but violent crimes against tourists are extremely rare.
+Bodrum is considered one of the safest tourist destinations in Turkey.
+Petty crime exists, as in any tourist town (pickpocketing in crowded bazaars), but violent crimes against tourists are extremely rare.
 The police are present in tourist areas, and many speak English or German.
-Standard travel caution is sufficient.
+Standard travel precautions are sufficient.

 Do I need a visa for Turkey?

-German, Austrian and Swiss citizens are permitted 90 days visa-free Stay in Turkey.
-Simply enter with a valid passport (valid for at least another 6 months), no e-visa is required.
-For EU identity cards: a passport has been mandatory since 2021.
+German, Austrian, and Swiss citizens can stay in Turkey for 90 days without a visa.
+Simply enter with a valid passport (valid for at least another 6 months); no e-visa is required.
+For EU national identity cards: a passport has been mandatory since 2021.

 Is the Lujo Hotel Bodrum worth it?

 For à la carte all-inclusive dining with true gourmet quality: yes.
-Luxury Hotel Bodrum It stands out from average 5-star resorts with its 8-restaurant concept (instead of a mega-buffet), private sandy beach, spa with hammam, and fully inclusive water sports.
-Price-wise (~€250 off-season, ~€450 high season per person per night), it's in the same league as Mykonos resorts, but offers more service.
+The Lujo Hotel Bodrum clearly distinguishes itself from average 5-star resorts with its 8-restaurant concept (instead of a mega-buffet), its own private sandy beach, spa with hammam, and fully inclusive water sports.
+In terms of price (~€250 off-season, ~€450 high season per person per night), it's in the same league as Mykonos resorts, but offers more service.

 Is it possible to fly drones in Turkey?

-Basically yes, with Online registration at the Turkish Civil Aviation Authority SHGM.
-For drones under 250 g (like the DJI Mini 5 ProRegistration takes five minutes and is free.
+Generally, yes, with online registration with the Turkish Civil Aviation Authority (SHGM).
+For drones under 250g (like the DJI Mini 5 ProRegistration takes five minutes and is free.
 Restricted areas include military zones, the vicinity of airports (especially around Milas-Bodrum Airport), and government buildings.
 Checks are rarely carried out at tourist spots.

 Which bay in Bodrum is the most beautiful?